Part A

 Ore Processing

 Copper is extracted from copper ore in one of two ways depending on the primary type of deposit (sulfide or oxide).
 Both processes start out the same; blasting and digging produces rock fragments that are loaded onto conveyors huge dump trucks.
 The ore is unloaded into pit-crushers (up to 30 feet in diameter) that crush the rock into pieces down to less than half an inch.
 The rock is then pulverized using a ball mill, a giant rotating drum filled with steel balls.
 From here, the ore extraction method can vary, depending on the type of ore.
-The Wikipedia's Copper extraction web page has more information about ore processing.
+Because of their different compositions, copper sulfide and copper oxide ores are typically processed by separate methods.
+In a nutshell, the sulfide and oxide ore processing is somewhat similar, except mainly that smelting is necessary for sulfide ores whereas it isn't for oxide ores.

 Sulfide ore